 Representing economic activity using pictograms

-Yet when it comes to visualizing data relating abstract concepts it can be quite difficult to find an appropriate grammar to express the related quantitative context.
-A classic example is the depiction of economic activities.
-Statistical agencies collect enormous amounts of information on the diverse number of activities comprising the modern economy.
+Yet when it comes to visualizing data that relate to abstract concepts it can be quite difficult to find an appropriate grammar to express the quantitative context.
+A classic example is the depiction of economic activities: Statistical agencies collect enormous amounts of information on the diverse number of activities comprising the modern economy.
 Over time it has been necessary to develop formal taxonomies that aim to group activities by common characteristics.
 One major such effort is the NACE system used in the European Union

-How could we represent economic activities visually?
-For example what fraction of GDP is related to each type?
-One solution is to adopt the used of pictograms.
+How can we represent economic activities visually?
+For example to express the fraction of GDP that is related to each economic type?
+One solution is to adopt the use of pictograms.

 An open source collection of pictograms representing economic activity as classified by the NACE system

-The collection is released under a Creative Commons Commercial, Attribution, Share-alike license.
-It is available for download and use in the usual place.
+The collection is released under a Creative Commons, Commercial, Attribution, Share-alike license.
+It is available for download and use in the usual place, our github repository.

-Let us know of any good usage examples or suggestions and watch this space for examples using the collection for credit portfolio management applications!
+Let us know of any usage examples or suggestions and watch this space for our own examples in credit portfolio management applications!